 Where the current operator in the atomic limit is given by Eq. (\ref{currents}) and $J_{i\sigma}=[\psi_{i\sigma},H]$ is the current operator taken with the full Hubbard Hamiltonian Eq. (\ref{Hubbard}).
 Because of the tight-binding term, higher order Green's functions will appear in the equations of motion of the composite Green's function.
 We will not be able to solve the problem exactly as in the atomic limit.
 We thus need to do an approximation to be able to obtain the composite Green's function by truncating the equations of motion.
 Indeed, let us consider the composite Green's functions $2 \times 2$ matrix $\textbf{S}_{ij\sigma\sigma'}(\tau)=\delta_{\sigma \sigma'} \langle \langle \psi_{i \sigma}(\tau) ; \psi_{j \sigma'}(0) \rangle \rangle$ with thermal average on the full Hamiltonian.
 Its equations of motion can be written as

 Where we introduced the normalization matrix $\textbf{I}$ and the overlap matrix $\textbf{M}$ respectively as

 To solve the equations of motion for the composite Green's function matrix, we need to compute the $\textbf{I}$ and $\textbf{M}$ matrix.
 We directly computed the $\textbf{I}$ matrix.
-Hereafter we focus on the determination of $\textbf{M}$.
 The current of the total Hamiltonian is given by